sjbiaga/pisc/README.md

 called from the final generated source file wherein `main.scala.in` was `cat`enated.

 From `main.scala.in`, two fibers are launched in `background` and used as `Resource`s, such that terminating the program cancels them.
-Even when a process is _excluded_ or _discarded_, a `Deferred[IO, Option[(Double, -)]]` completed with `None` is used for these situations, hence the fiber does not block semantically (so the program would not exit any longer).
+Even when a process is _discarded_, a `Deferred[IO, Option[(Double, -)]]` completed with `None` is used for this situation, hence the fiber does not block semantically (so the program would not exit any longer).

 Silent transitions, input and output prefixes ("actions") are associated with an `UUID` (`Universally Unique IDentifier`) by inheriting the trait `Key` via the